Lake Havasu Arizona Houseboat Vacations and Spring Break Adventures

 Photo Courtesy of Ken Lund

-In addition to the photography opportunities and outdoor activities, one of the best eatery's in the west can be found here, Mr. D's Diner.
-Rated #1 in Arizona for 2010 and consistently ranked at the top of it's class every year.
-Celebrities from all over the world have stopped by for one of their famous burgers or shakes.
-It's also a hangout for car buffs and collectors so if you stop by at just the right time you may find a few antique or vintage autos parked in front which adds to the overall 1950's flare.
+In addition to the unique and plentiful photography opportunities coupled with an infinite list of outdoor activities, one of the best eatery's in the west can be found in Kingman.
+Mr. D's Diner, Rated #1 in Arizona for 2010 and consistently ranked at the top of its class every year.
+High profile celebrities from all over the world have popped in to wrangle with one of their famous burgers or shakes.
+It's also a popular hangout for contemporary, classic, and antique car buffs and collectors.
+With an impromptu, surprise auto show a distinct possibility at any given time courtesy of residents who are hobbyists or professional competitors, if a little luck is on your side when you stop by, finding a few antique or vintage autos resting comfortably in the parking lot would unquestionably add visual flavor and legitimacy to the 1950s flare, and of course intensify the level of excitement to the overall dining experience.
+Especially if you're a car buff or avid collector.

 More of Kingman's unique history includes the Atchinson, Topeka & Sante Fe Railroad which was built in 1907.
-The marker is located at the intersection of Andy Devine Avenue ( Named after the famous actor ) & 4th St. This landmark which symbolizes Kingman's long standing relationship with and dependance on rail shipping and commerce was placed on The National Register of Historic Places by the Unitied States department of the Interior.
+The distinct marker is located at the intersection of Andy Devine Avenue ( Named after the famous actor ) & 4th St. This landmark which symbolizes Kingman's long standing relationship with, and dependence on rail shipping and commerce was placed on The National Register of Historic Places by the United States Department of the Interior.

-• Kingman Fact - In the middle of shooting the silver screen classic" Gone With The Wind ", Clark Gable & Carole Lombard were married in the city of Kingman.
-According to roomer, they spent their Honeymoon Night right up the highway in the quaint old mining town of Oatman Arizona
+• Kingman Fact - In the middle of shooting the silver screen classic" Gone With The Wind ", Clark Gable & Carole Lombard journeyed to Arizona and were married in the quaint city of Kingman.
+According to roomer, they spent their Honeymoon Night right up the highway in the old gold mining town of Oatman Arizona -

 Photo Courtesy of Ken Lund